amonks/chris/README.md

 you make a website in a folder called `website`.
 Except whenever you catch yourself repeating some code on multiple pages (a nav, say), you put that code into a new HTML tag (`<my-nav />`) that you can use like any other.

 xenakis uses [riot.js](http://riotjs.com/guide/) under the hood, so most of their documentation applies here.
+Much of this page is pasted from their docs.

 ### custom tags